Adegokebestman/task-management-tool/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-### Taskify is a simple task manager app built with Next.js and Tailwind CSS.
+# Taskify is a simple task manager app built with Next.js and Tailwind CSS.
 ## Getting Started

 First, run the development server: